Bernard O'Dowd: Life and work

+In 1913 he began a long career as a parliamentary draughtsman for the Victorian government, eventually retiring in 1935 as Chief Parliamentary Draughtsman.

 Over the years, O'Dowd's official career remained distinct from his poetic and political activities.
 Beginning in 1897 he was a co-publisher of the first issues of the radical paper the Tocsin, which was associated with the United Labor Party.
 He wrote a regular column in the Tocsin as 'Gavah the Blacksmith'.
 Active as a lecturer with the Victorian Socialist League from about 1900, he was a founding member of the Victorian Socialist Party (V.S.P.) in 1905, and in 1912–13 assisted with editing The Socialist.
 One of his colleagues in the V.S.P. was John Curtin, who later became Prime Minister of Australia.
 In 1912 he denounced the White Australia policy as being "unbrotherly, undemocratic and unscientific."

 In his private capacity, he was, at various times, a member of the Theosophical Society, Charles Strong's Australian Church and Frederick Sinclaire's Free Religious Fellowship.

 O'Dowd's partner Marie Pitt was also a notable poet and socialist; they had a home at 155 Clark Street, Northcote.

 After 1929 O'Dowd and Pitt attended services at the Unitarian church on Cathedral Place.
 He declared a wish to be buried according to Unitarian traditions, but when he died, in St Vincent's Hospital, his family insisted on a Catholic funeral, the faith into which he was born.
 In the end, however, his will prevailed and the service was conducted by Rev. Victor James, followed by cremation at Springvale.

 The words "Mammon or millennial Eden", taken from one of O'Dowd's poems, are inscribed around the Federation Pavilion in Centennial Park, Sydney, a structure designed in 1988, the bicentennial year of European settlement in Australia, as a permanent monument to Federation.